 CAN I CHOOSE WHEN I WANT MY CHEESE TO ARRIVE?

-As we use third party couriers (typically DPD) we unfortunately cannot guarantee the arrival day of your order.
-Depending on the distance from London, we dispatch orders one to two days prior to your preferred delivery day.
+As we use third party couriers (typically FEDEX) we unfortunately cannot guarantee the arrival day of your order.
 We assure you that we will do our best to ensure that it arrives as close to your preferred delivery day as possible.

 IS THERE A DELIVERY CHARGE?